Do you want a cookie?

 • Enjoy, experience and celebrate diversity

 To counteract this loss, politicians reacted by adapting the regulations at EU and national level (Seed Marketing Act).
 This resulted in the "Conservation Variety Regulation" and the "Amateur Variety Regulation".
-These regulations are intended to facilitate the approval and distribution of old varieties in order to promote their cultivation.
+These regulations are intended to facilitate the approval and distribution of heirloom varieties in order to promote their cultivation.
 Conservation varieties are intended to counteract the loss of genetic diversity.
 Their cultivation and use is particularly important for the preservation of varietal characteristics.
 Many old varieties are also approved as so-called amateur varieties, as they are not suitable for large-scale cultivation.
 On the other hand, they have a high regional value and are often cultivated by amateur gardeners.
-You can find out exactly what is meant by 'old varieties', their history and characteristics in this article.
+You can Find out Exactly What Is Meant by ‘Heirloom Varieties’, Their History and Characteristicsin this article.

 Garden with colorful mixed cultivation